stc2828/voice-to-notes/README.md

 Please sing at moderate(slow) pace.

-Audio record automatically stops at 100 seconds.

-This program could work for instrument, it is designed to work for monotonic music.

 You must install crepe, which only works on Python 3.
 (Installation help below)

-you must install pyaudio if you want the module to record your voice.
+You must install pyaudio if you want the module to record your voice.

-The bpm could be high since the algorithm tend to look for the smallest reasonable beat size.
+You must have audio_output_refrence.wav in the same directory to output sheet music.

 ## **Example use cases**